Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Method

-To realize the ideal data augmentation for RLVR as discussed in Section~\ref{sec:rethinking}, we propose the \ours~framework, which leverages the policy itself to online augment training problems through self-play, leading to self-improvement.
-The policy synthesizes variational problems from its correct solutions to under-performing training set problems and then attempts to solve these synthetic problems.
-Ideally, these variational problems preserve the semantics and, crucially, the ground-truth answers of the original ones, while their structures and descriptions may differ significantly, thereby eliciting novel or diverse reasoning strategies from the policy.
+To achieve the ideal data augmentation for RLVR as discussed in Section~\ref{sec:rethinking}, we propose the \ours~framework, which uses the policy itself to online augment training problems through self-play, leading to self-improvement.
+The policy synthesizes variational problems from its correct solutions to underperforming training set problems and then attempts to solve these synthetic problems.
+Ideally, these variational problems preserve the semantics and, crucially, the reference answers of the original ones, while their structures and descriptions may differ significantly, thereby eliciting novel or diverse reasoning strategies from the policy.

-Specifically, as shown in Figure~\ref{fig:main_pipeline} and Algorithm~\ref{alg:main_algorithm}, the full online augmented training batch at each step $t$ comprises three components: (1) \textbf{Original Problem Solving}: The policy generates solutions to training problems, with the under-performing ones retained as challenging problems.
-(2) \textbf{Variational Problem Synthesis}: The correct responses containing full information of the challenging problems are used as context to synthesize variation problems for online training data augmentation.
+Specifically, as shown in Figure~\ref{fig:main_pipeline} and Algorithm~\ref{alg:main_algorithm} in Appendix~\ref{sec:algorithm-description}, the full online augmented training batch at each step $t$ comprises three components: (1) \textbf{Original Problem Solving}: The policy generates solutions to training set problems, with the underperforming ones retained for augmentation.
+(2) \textbf{Variational Problem Synthesis}: The correct responses containing full information of the underperforming problems are used as context to synthesize variation problems for online training data augmentation.
 (3) \textbf{Synthetic Problem Solving}: The policy is prompted to solve the self-synthesized variational problems, which share the same reference answers as the original ones.
-Following strategic filtering and reward assignment, the three types of training data are mixed for policy updating.
+Following strategic filtering and reward shaping, the three types of training data are mixed for policy updating.